LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 >
 > > ## Solution
 > >
-> > In the IPython console  Python tells you which files it ran and the result of this run
+> > In the iPython console  Python tells you which files it ran and the result of this run
 > > ~~~
 > > runfile('/home/ylja/.config/spyder-py3/temp.py', wdir='/home/ylja/.config/spyder-py3')
 > > Hello world!